-4.4.1.
+- 4.4.1.
+It is expected that students should seek advice from their supervisors in the first instance about ensuring they are aware of the principles of good academic practice in undertaking their research. - 4.4.2.
 Where a student is found to have undertaken poor academic practice or committed academic misconduct, appropriate action will be taken in line with the College's existing policies.
 In some cases, this may include the termination of a student's registration.